ERP Selection Guide

 In this guide, we strive to answer as many questions as we can regarding ERP software selection process best practices.
 By exclusively focusing on ERP selection, we hope to provide you the level of detail necessary to understand the ins and outs of the ERP selection process, whether or not you’re pursuing digital transformation.

 Keep in mind that the selection process for any enterprise-wide software can require a fair amount of research and testing.
 These things take time.
 The following twelve steps can take anywhere from 14 to 24 weeks to complete, depending on the size of your organization.
 While this may seem like a long time, consider this: the next ERP system you implement should support your organization for at least ten years.
-By following our guide, you will find that choosing an enterprise resource planning system goes much smoother.
+By following our ERP Selection Guide, you will find that choosing an enterprise resource planning software system goes much smoother.

 This week has been outstanding!
 [They] are an excellent cultural fit for our company, and they did an incredible job of facilitating our [Value Stream Mapping] Workshop.
 Honestly, I’ve participated in activities like this many times over the course of my career, and this was the best one ever!